lvming6816077/H5FullscreenPage/README.md

 ###Use css animaion

 <pre>
-<div class="part fadeIn" data-delay="1300"></div>
+&lt;div class="part  slideRight" data-delay="1300"&gt;&lt;/div&gt;
 </pre>

-If you want to use css animaion in your page. you can add a class with .part and choose what animation to use. data-delay let the animation delay some seconds to run. animation list:[fadeIn,slideLeft,slideRight,slideUp,slideDown,rotateIn,zoomIn,heartBeat,rollInLeft,rollInRight]
+If you want to use css animaion in your page. you can add a class with .part and choose what animation to use. data-delay let the animation delay some seconds to run. animation list:
+[fadeIn,slideLeft,slideRight,slideUp,slideDown,rotateIn,zoomIn,heartBeat,rollInLeft,rollInRight]